Idit Silman: Political career

 She was an activist with Mafdal since her youth, and continued in the Jewish Home into which Mafdal was merged, where she was chosen for the female spot on the party list for the April 2019 Knesset elections.
 When the party joined the Union of the Right-Wing Parties alliance, she was placed fifth on its list, going on to enter the Knesset as the alliance won five seats.

 Silman was given the eighth slot on the Yamina list (a joint ticket of the New Right, The Jewish Home, and National Union) for the elections to the 22nd Knesset.
 However Yamina won only seven seats, and Silman lost her seat in the Knesset.

 Silman left the Jewish Home for the New Right on 15 January 2020, and was placed in the seventh slot on the Yamina list the same day when the alliance was re-established for the 2020 Israeli legislative election.
+She was the first person to chair the Health Committee.

 She was placed in the eighth slot of the Yamina list ahead of the 2021 Israeli legislative election.
 She became an MK after Alon Davidi resigned from the Yamina list before being sworn in.